Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/emily-works/LOTR/project-description.md

 Please check:

+- Has every piece of data been imported correctly?
+Please pay special attention to the `Realm` data, as it contains some special characters (e.g. “Lothlórien”).
 - Is every data record complete (no missing values)?
   - If not, can the missing values be reasonably filled in (i.e. gender = “Unknown”?).